afternoon/rolf/README.md

 Getting started
 ---------------

-Starting Rolf requires a bit of Erlang knowledge at the moment - sorry.

-- Start the Erlang VM on a set of machines using the same cookie.
+Start the Erlang VM on a set of machines using the same cookie.

     [user@john ~] erl -sname rolf -setcookie rolf123
     [user@paul ~] erl -sname rolf -setcookie rolf123
     [user@george ~] erl -sname rolf -setcookie rolf123
     [user@ringo ~] erl -sname rolf -setcookie rolf123

-- Join the nodes into a cluster.
+Join the nodes into a cluster.
 Skip this step if you want to monitor one node.

     (rolf@john)1> net_adm:ping(rolf@paul).
     pong